exploreshaifali/exploreshaifali.github.io/_posts/24-8-2015-GSoC-application-for-systers-portal-meetup-feature.md

   - event
 ---

 Holla!
 Here I am sharing my GSoC 2015 application for **Systers, an Anita Borg Institute Community**, project named - **Systers Portal Meetup Feature**.
-They have pre-defined format of application so basically everything below is answers of those questions.
+They have pre-defined format of application so basically everything below is answers of questions present in their application format.

 ---